CDrummond/music-similarity/docs/OtherConfig.md

 a `Hard Rock` track would not be considered.

-*NOTE* Genre groups can now be configured directly in the [LMS Music Similarity Plugin](https://github.com/CDrummond/lms-musicsimilarity), therfore there is no need to add these to `config.json` Therefore, this section is no longer required.
+*NOTE* Genre groups can now be configured directly in the [LMS Music Similarity Plugin](https://github.com/CDrummond/lms-musicsimilarity), therefore there is no need to add these to `config.json`, and this section is no longer required.